sfc-gh-bwrobel/hackathon-the-acolyte-chatbot/doc/Simple_Chat_with_History.md

 ## Streamlit Application

-Create new Streamlit application.
+1. Create new Streamlit application.
 Call it: `Simple Chat with History`.

-Use created resources for `App location` and `App warehouse`.
+1. Use created resources for `App location` and `App warehouse`.

-Copy and paste the code from: `streamlit/simple_chat_with_history.py`
+1. Copy and paste the code from: `streamlit/simple_chat_with_history.py`

-Questions to ask:
+## Questions to ask

+Ask the following questions, and compare with `Simple Chat`.

 1. What is Java, in 2 sentences?
 1. What is Golang, in 2 sentences?